 Chief Executive Officer

-Fiona has co-developed and delivered a wide range of sexual violence prevention education programmes to professionals and youth, including co-developing ‘Friends, Whānau and Flirting’ for people with learning disabilities, ‘It’s Our Business’ for the hospitality sector, and a suite of workplace and community sexual harm prevention and response programmes.
+Fiona has co-developed and delivered a wide range of sexual harm prevention education programmes to professionals and youth, including co-developing ‘Friends, Whānau and Flirting’ for people with learning disabilities, ‘It’s Our Business’ for the hospitality sector, and a suite of workplace and community sexual harm prevention and response programmes.

 Fiona holds a certificate in Professional Supervision in the Workplace from WelTec, a BA Hons and MA in German and Theatre from Victoria University of Wellington, and also studied at Freie Universitaet Berlin.
-Her studies in New Zealand and Germany focused on gender analysis, representations of gender and sexual violence.
+Her studies in New Zealand and Germany focused on gender analysis, representations of gender and sexual harm.